Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

-where the map $d^\tau$ comes from the natural twisting cochain $\tau$ associated with the curved coalgebra $C_M$.
+where the map $d^\tau$ comes from the natural twisting cochain $\tau$ associated with the curved coalgebra $B_M$.
 We consider $\delta:=d^\tau$ as a curved perturbation of $\id\otimes d_F$ and apply the curved homological perturbation lemma as in the proof of the Theorem~\ref{thm:koszul}.
+For this we need to prove the curved perturbation $\delta$ is small.
+This is an immediate consequence of the conilpotency condition on $C$.
+In fact the conilpotency condition implies that $\delta \circ (\id\otimes H)$ is a locally nilpotent operator.
+Thus by the curved homological perturbation lemma~\ref{lem:chpl} the object $\Psi(F)$ is contractible in $\Tw(B_M)$.
+It follows that the object $\Phi\Psi(F)$ is also contractible.
+By Theorem~\ref{thm:koszul}, $\Phi\Psi(F)$ is homotopic to $F$ and hence $F$ is also contractible.
+Thus the proposition is proved.